Did thedonald.win Turn against Fox News after the Election?

 Results #

-Now to the good stuff.
-This graph shows the density of sentiment towards Fox News in relatively upvoted comments, before and after the election.
+This graph shows the density of sentiment towards Fox News in relatively upvoted comments, before and after the election:

 Plot showing sentiment towards Fox News before and after the 2020 U.S. election night.

-As you can see (or not, if you’re colour blind), the post-election distribution looks shifted somewhat to the left as compared to the pre-election distribution, suggesting sentiment deteriorated somewhat after election night.
+As you can see (or not, if you’re colour blind – sorry), the post-election distribution looks shifted somewhat to the left as compared to the pre-election distribution, suggesting sentiment deteriorated somewhat after election night.

 Here’s how Fox News compared to OANN and Newsmax across the whole data set.